-- 6.22 All letters offering accommodation will clearly state the rental charge for the property.
+- 6.21 All letters offering accommodation will clearly state the rental charge for the property.
 On acceptance of an offer of a tenancy, all individuals will be invited to sign a tenancy agreement.
-During this process full details of the rental process and obligations will be explained and a payment agreement will be complete. - 6.23 Within 4 weeks of the tenancy starting, Housing Services Staff will arrange to carry out a "settling in visit."
+During this process full details of the rental process and obligations will be explained.
+New tenants will be encouraged to make their 1st rent payment at the tenancy sign up wherever possible. - 6.22 Within 4-6 weeks of the tenancy starting, Housing Services Staff will arrange to carry out a "settling in visit."
 This is a useful and important opportunity to pick up on any potential or actual rent payment problems.